Table of Contents

 dnscmd /info

-- Right-click on the DNS Zone and click on Properties.
+- Right-click on the DNS zone and click on Properties.

 - Click on the Aging button.

-- Enable the Checkbox “Scavenge stale resource records” and modify the non-refresh and refresh interval values according to your requirements.
-You can choose to keep the default settings as well.
+- Enable the checkbox Scavenge stale resource records and modify the non-refresh and refresh interval values according to your requirements.

 dnscmd /zoneinfo <zonename>